-This guide aims to give first time runners of the 14km City 2 Surf fun run from William St in Sydney to Bondi some basic tips which will help them be better prepared and enjoy the day along with the other 85,000 entrants.
-City 2 Surf live TV coverage is available on Channel 10 and One HD from 7.30-9.30am on race day.
+This guide aims to give first time runners of the 14km City 2 Surf fun run from William St in Sydney to Bondi some basic tips which will help them be better prepared and enjoy the day along with the other tens of thousands of entrants.

 The City 2 Surf fun run was initially inspired by the San Francisco Bay to Breakers run in 1970.
 Since the inaugural run in ’71 which attracted 2000 runners the race has grown in popularity to be Australia’s largest fun run and is a yearly Sydney institution on the second Sunday in August.
 In 2006, for the first time in the event’s history the number of women entrants outnumbered men in the record capacity field of 63,451.
 It is truly a community event attracting entrants from all walks of life and all ages.